akarce/e2e-structured-streaming/README.md

 **This repository demonstrates a data engineering pipeline using Spark Structured Streaming.
-It retrieves random names from an API, sends the data to Kafka topics every 1 seconds via Airflow, and processes it with Spark Structured Streaming before storing it in Cassandra.**
+It retrieves random names from an API, sends the data to Kafka topics via Airflow, and processes it with Spark Structured Streaming before storing it in Cassandra.**

 # System Architecture